 By law, each campus has a campus behavior coordinator to apply discipline management techniques and administer consequences for certain student misconduct, as well as provide a point of contact for student misconduct.
-The contact information for each campus behavior coordinator is available on the district's website at www.mpisd.net and is listed below:
+The contact information for each campus behavior coordinator is available on the district's website at www.mpisd.net.